sandromancuso/trip-service-kata/php/Readme.md

 In order to run the unit tests you need to declare usage of php/tests/bootstrap.php

 ##Coverage
-If your IDE doesn't handle it our can launch it from the command line :
+If your IDE doesn't handle it you can launch it from the command line :
 Given you are in .php/

         phpunit --bootstrap test/bootstrap.php  --coverage-html report ./test/